Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 }
 ```

-Create a property, initialize the module in the viewDidLoad method and add it to the view of the view controller.
-Supply the license key and set the delegate, which will receive a call once a result is found.
-The boolean returned by the setup routine notifies you if the Anyline set up was successful.
+ - Create a property, initialize the module in the viewDidLoad method and add it to the view of the ViewController.
+ - Supply the license key and set the delegate, which will receive a call once a result is found.
+The boolean returned by the setup routine notifies you if the Anyline setup was successful.
 If an error occurred the error needs to be handled.
-If the setup was successful, set the barcode types that should be scanned.
+ - After the succesful setup, set the barcode types that should be scanned.

 Valid types are: